 How to Tell if They Will They Be a Good Reference

-- Give you permission to use them as a reference.
+- Will give you permission to use them as a reference.

 - Can speak to the quality of your work (or your character, in the case of a personal reference).

 - Will have only positive things to say.